 Attachment disorder has been linked to children who experience stress due to the behavior of their parents or primary caregiver.
-This can be where the child has unresolvable internal conflict because the parent or guardian generates feelings of fear or apprehension.
+This can be where the child has an unresolvable internal conflict because the parent or guardian generates feelings of fear or apprehension.

-Their source of their appeasement is now also their source of fear, so the child is unable to simultaneously seek out and flee their attachment figure.
+The source of their appeasement is now also their source of fear, so the child is unable to simultaneously seek out and flee their attachment figure.
 A secure attachment to the parent does not guarantee well-being, but it does increase their resistance to stress and promotes resilience.

 The need for emotional security

 The attachment theory highlights the human need for physical contact and emotional security in childhood.
 Considering how universally this need is and its implications for survival, it is not surprising that children naturally become attached to those who care for them.